ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/linkHelp.md

 ### How it works

-* *Display Text* is the text that appears on your web page identifying and describing the link.
+* *Display Text* is the text that appears on your web page for the link.

-* *Protocol* and *URL* specifies the target web page of the link.

-* *Use URL as Display Text* is option that allows the URL to be used as display text and must only be used in special circumstances.

-### About display text

-* Usable and accessible *Display Text* should be descriptive, unique and start with keywords (NNG).

 * The *Display Text* must **not** be empty, since it results in the URL being used as the display text for the link.